-FIs can also set physical intensity targets for scope 1 and 2 emissions.
-The main method available through the SBTi for setting physical intensity targets is the SDA, which uses convergence of emissions intensity.
-SDA provides multiple sector-specific pathways, and the pathway most relevant to FIs is "Services/Commercial Buildings."
+Financial institutions can also set physical or economic intensity targets for scope 1 and 2 emissions.
+The main method available through SBTi for setting physical intensity targets is the Sectoral Decarbonization Approach (SDA), which uses convergence of emissions intensity and leverages the Beyond 2°C scenario (B2DS) from the International Energy Agency report, Energy Technology Perspectives 2017.
+SDA provides multiple sector-specific pathways, and the pathway most relevant to financial institutions is "Services/Commercial Buildings."
 This pathway mainly encompasses the "space heating and cooling, water heating, lighting, appliances (HVAC is the technical term), and miscellaneous equipment (such as office equipment and other small plug loads in the service sectors)" of buildings (SBTi 2015, p.
 63).
+Due to the lack of 1.5°C scenario data from IEA, however, SBTi currently does not provide an option for financial institutions to set 1.5°C targets using this pathway within SDA.

-An alternative approach to setting physical intensity targets that requires less data input and allows for more flexibility with Temperature Rating options is to set targets in line with the ACA but express them in physical intensity terms.
-FIs may choose physical units that are representative of their operational activities and have direct physical relationships to the quantity of emissions generated.
-Considering the projected growth of the chosen unit, FIs shall ensure that the underlying absolute emissions reduction is in line with the ACA with a 4.2% annual linear reduction for a 1.5°C alignment.
+An alternative approach to setting physical intensity targets that requires less data input and allows for more flexibility with Temperature Rating options is to set targets in line with the Absolute Contraction approach but express them in physical intensity terms.
+Financial institutions may choose physical units that are representative of their operational activities and have direct physical relationships to the quantity of emissions generated.
+Considering the projected growth of the chosen unit, financial institutions shall ensure that the underlying absolute emissions reduction is in line with the Absolute Contraction approach with a 2.5 percent annual linear reduction for a well-below 2°C alignment at a minimum, or a 4.2 percent annual linear reduction for a 4.5°C alignment.
 Some common physical units for target setting for the financial services industry include per employee (e.g., full-time equivalent) or square meter.
-Although square meter is the same unit as the one used in SDA, under this option, the target ambition is assessed against the ACA.
+Although square meter is the same unit as the one used in SDA, under this option, the target ambition is assessed against the absolute contraction approach.